 All you need to do is type 'Columbia Flights' and click search.
 Put in your travel dates, schedule and the number of people travelling with you.
 You will be provided with the flexibility to choose direct Columbia flights and indirect ones according to your choice.
 You can also choose the most suited departure airport from a list that includes London Gatwick, Heathrow, Cardiff, Birmingham and many others and destination airport as well.
 Through a wide range of airlines we will search you the most accommodating and economical tickets in matter of seconds.

-Airlines that operate flights to Colombia from UK
+Which airlines operate flights to Colombia from UK?

 - British Airways

 - Iberia Air

 - United Airlines

 How long is the flight from UK to Colombia?

 - Heathrow to Colombia (BOG) on a direct flight: 5 hours and 10 minutes.

 - Manchester to Colombia (BOG) via one stopover: 7 hours and 40 minutes.

 - Birmingham to Colombia (BOG) via one stopover: 7 hours and 20 minutes.

 - Heathrow to Colombia (MDE) via one stopover: 8 hours and 30 minutes.